Skip to content

 Note

-This integration is done via a DuckDB extension, whose source code is available here.
-To ensure you see the latest examples and syntax, check out the DuckDB extension documentation page.
+This integration is done via a DuckDB extension, whose source code and latest documentation (via README.md) is available here.
+To ensure you see the most up-to-date examples and syntax, check out the repo and the DuckDB extension documentation page.

 pip install pylance duckdb pyarrow